The Impact of Generative AI on Content Platforms: A Two-Sided Market Analysis with Multi-Dimensional Quality Heterogeneity: Literature Review

 \section{Literature Review}

-Generative AI has transformed content creation platforms, influencing platform economics, content distribution, and social welfare.
-This review highlights three areas: (1) platform economics with generative AI, (2) information overload and content distribution, and (3) economic and social implications of generative AI.
+Generative AI has reshaped content platforms, altering platform economics, content distribution, and welfare dynamics.
+This review synthesizes three strands of literature: (1) two-sided market economics, (2) information overload and distribution, and (3) welfare and social implications.